prongs/yarn-azure/README.md

 * `source /usr/local/hadoop/environs.sh`
 * `yarn jar $HADOOP_HOME/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.7.6.jar pi 5 5` : This should succeed
 * Try increasing `5` to `500` and see the cluster auto scale.

+### Docker mode
+In this mode, we obtain VMs from Azure and install `docker` on them.
+Then, each machine pulls a specific docker image and starts the docker container.
+The docker images need to be built and pushed first.
+For this, you need an `Azure Container Registry`.
+Once you have that, you can run `./build_docker_images.sh $CONTAINER_REGISTRY_URL [$CONTAINER_REGISTRY_USERNAME [$CONTAINER_REGISTRY_PASSWORD]] $BUILD_ARGS`, where `BUILD_ARGS` is a list of arguments of type `A=B`, these will be passed as build arguments while building the docker images.
+The build args currently supported are `HADOOP_VERSION` and `HADOOP_TAR_URL`.
+Basically you can build docker images with your custom version of hadoop by specifying a custom tar url and corresponding version number.
+The script takes care of building the images and pushing them with pre-defined names.
+The name resolution for which image to pull is then done on install time.